zenglenn42/react-tutorials/README.md

 I want a fairly minimal stack for now.
 Maybe just express for the webserver and react for the frontend.
 And something Heroku ready would be nice.
 The fu in [this blog](https://daveceddia.com/deploy-react-express-app-heroku/) fits the bill.

 It's a simple React client that retrieves generated password candidate strings from an express server.
 We'll rework the functionality for our puposes.
-It just gives us a good starting point for establishing development and deployment work flows with our desired technology stack and hosting platform.
+It just gives us a good starting point for establishing development and deployment workflows with our desired technology stack and hosting platform.

 ![alt](docs/img/bootstrap-app.png)